 This work seeks to develop and improve people who care about ideas that matter in the USA and beyond though we focus first on leaders and others wanting better in Alabama.

-3. Advance Alabama adding inspiring education to events adding branding for National Movements led here–Veterans Day, Civil Rights, Plan for School & Life–and supporting teachers across the USA with resources they need to teach this at least annually.
+3. Advance Alabama adding inspiring education to events branding for National Movements led here–Veterans Day, Civil Rights, Plan for School & Life–and supporting teachers across the USA with resources they need to teach this annually.

-As someone born in Alabama, I can admit, when I meet people nationally such as in Western states, some people perceive Alabama as historically bad at civil rights and good at college football.
+As someone born in Alabama, I can admit, when I meet people nationally such as in Western states, some people perceive Alabama as good at college football and bad at civil rights.
+Many with those perceptions have never visited Alabama to meet progressive people.
 Of course, we are more and better than that though they may keep thinking that way until Alabama becomes more strategic in planning and communicating to the state, nation, and beyond our distinctive contributions that make us unique.
 What is the brand?